elixir-europe-training/ELIXIR-Training-SPLASH/pages/contribute/managing_resource_tags.md

 - id: format
   label: Format
   description: The format or delivery method of the training resource
+  color: warning            # Orange/yellow for all Format tags
 ```

 2. Add tags with this category in `_data/resource_tags.yml`: